geoffvrijmoet/training-daydreamers-com-backend/guidelines/development-log.md

     * Enables equal portal access & communication for a second owner.
 *   Displayed co-owner information on admin client details pages:
     * `components/clients/client-details.tsx` and `components/clients/client-details-mobile.tsx` now render any `additionalContacts` under the "Contact Information" card/mobile section, showing name, email, and phone of each co-owner.
+*   Implemented 1-hour booking with automatic timeslot splitting:
+    * **API** – Updated `/api/portal/book-timeslot` to atomically:
+        * take an optional `selectedStartTime` for the desired one-hour chunk
+        * split the original timeslot into one-hour segments before and after the chosen slot
+        * mark the chosen hour as booked (`isAvailable:false`, `bookedByClientId`)
+    * **UI** – Enhanced `components/ClientCalendar.tsx` to:
+        * present a dropdown of one-hour chunks when a multi-hour slot is selected
+        * send the chosen start time to the API
+        * refresh and show success feedback after booking
+    * Ensures clients can book any one-hour window inside a longer slot without admin intervention.
+    * Files changed: `app/api/portal/book-timeslot/route.ts`, `components/ClientCalendar.tsx`, `guidelines/development-log.md`.

 ---